Shashikumar03/techinical_paper_Springmvc/technical-paper-on-spring-mvc/README.md

 # Spring MVC framework

+Hello readers,

-Hello readers, Thankyou for giving me time, It would take 5 mins of read, please enjoy yourself the article.
+Thankyou for giving me time, It would take 5 mins of read, please enjoy yourself the article.<br />
 A Spring MVC is a Java framework which is used to build web applications.
-It follows the Model-View-Controller design pattern.
+It follows the Model-View-Controller design pattern.<br />

-It implements all the basic features of a core spring framework like Inversion of Control, Dependency Injection.
+It implements all the basic features of a core spring framework like Inversion of Control, Dependency Injection.<br />
-The framework can be defined as a structure where we can find solutionof the various technical problems.
-Spring Framework is an application framework and inversion of control container for the Java platform.
+The framework can be defined as a structure where we can find solutionof the various technical problems.<br /> Spring Framework is an application framework and inversion of control container for the Java platform.

 ## SPRING-Modules